apjanco/dashboard/README.md

 open("full_output_novyi_mir.html", 'wb').write(html.encode('utf-8'))
 ```

 I tested various samples to find a threshold for the scattertext visualization.
 Files for 1000 and 500 text were too large to load in the browser.
-Nonetheless, scattertext can be used to produce useful data about the text corpus.
+A sample of 200 seems to be a good size for scattertexts.
+Nonetheless, scattertext can be used to produce useful data about the entire text corpus.
 Using the following, we can print out the 100 most-distinctive terms for the journal *Novyi Mir*.
 ```python
 term_freq_df = corpus.get_term_freq_df()
 term_freq_df['Новый Мир freq'] = corpus.get_scaled_f_scores('Новый Мир')